Where to find food trucks in downtown Belfast this summer

 Since opening last July, the Jamaican Grille has been a hit.
 He estimates that he prepares 400 pounds of chicken every week, doling up about 100 servings of jerk chicken a day.

-“The only complaint we get is these portions are two big,” he said, adding that he’s looking towards opening a second location in the Portland area that would stay open year-round.
+“The only complaint we get is these portions are too big,” he said, adding that he’s looking towards opening a second location in the Portland area that would stay open year-round.
 “I would like to expand and move into a place with some indoor seating.”

 JC’s On-A-Roll